Click Tabs to View Guidance by Letter

 J

-Jim Crow: System of laws and practices that enforced racial segregation and discrimination against Black people, especially in the South, from late 19th century to the 1960s.
+Jim Crow: A system of laws and practices that enforced racial segregation and discrimination against Black people, especially in the South, from the late 19th century to the 1960s.
 Jim Crow was the name of a routine performed by Daddy Rice, a white minstrel show entertainer in the 1830s.
 Rice covered his face with charcoal paste or burnt cork and sang and danced in caricature of a silly Black person.
 Jim Crow became a racial epithet and synonymous with the brutal segregation and disenfranchisement of African Americans.

 K

 kente: Colorful woven fabric used as blankets or cut and sewn into garments dating back to the 12th century and originating in Ghana.
 Royalty and important figures in Ghana society wore it during ceremonial events and special occasions.
 Kente is derived from kenten, which means basket, and is typically in an interlaced pattern.
-Kente is widely made and worn across West Africa and is also a symbol of African-American pride.
+Kente is widely made and worn across West Africa and is also a symbol of African American pride.

 keloid: A raised scar that can develop after skin injury.
 During the healing process, the skin cells overproduce, creating a dense, dome-shaped formation.
 People of African or Asian descent are more likely to get keloids than those with lighter skin.